Bikatr7/Kudasai/README.md

     stop : Up to 4 sequences where the API will stop generating further tokens.
 Do not change this.

     max_tokens : The maximum number of tokens to generate in the chat completion.
 The total length of input tokens and generated tokens is limited by the model's context length.
-I wouldn't recommend changing this
+I wouldn't recommend changing this.

     presence_penalty : Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.